ConfederacyOfGaia/Gaia/feats.md

 * You now have expertise with this skill or tool, allowing you to add double your normal proficiency bonus to any ability check that would benefit from it.
 * When you make an ability check that benefits from part or all of your proficiency bonus and you roll a 1 on the d20, you may re-roll the die, though you must use the second result.

-## Skilled

-You gain proficiency in any combination of three skills or tools of your choice.

 ## Slinger

 You are an expert with the sling, capable of striking your foes with deadly precision.
 You gain the following benefits: